Slate Roofing Options

 Other factors, like cut and thickness of each piece, come into play as well.
 While the vertical joints are staggered the same as you’d find in a brick wall, there’s a bit of flexibility in terms of the way the tiles are cut and laid out horizontally.
 Here again, we’ll go over your choices so you can find the right fit.

 We love slate roofs, but we’re aware they’re not for everyone.
-If you’re weighing your options, it helps to contact an expert, and Conrad Roofing of Illinois has just the expertise you need.
-Call us at 773-286-6212 today!
+If you’re weighing your options, it helps to contact an expert, like Conrad Roofing.